 Got a plant enthusiast in the family?
-Glass House not only has hundreds of beautiful plants, but it’s a lovely shopping experience, too, thanks to its pretty in pink decor.
+Glass House not only has hundreds of beautiful plants, but it’s a lovely shopping experience, too, thanks to its pretty in pink décor.
 Pick up gorgeous potted plants, pampas grasses and lovely pots.
 You’ll be spoiled for choice.
-Shop online or visit them at 74 Princess St, M1 6JD.
+Shop online or visit Nice Things on Oldham Street.

 4. Buzzy Bee Bakery

-Baked goods make for a really thoughtful gift for anyone, and if there’s one local baker nailing it at the moment – it’s Buzzy Bee bakery.
+Baked goods make for a really thoughtful gift for anyone, and if there’s one local baker nailing it at the moment – it’s Buzzy Bee Bakery.
 Based just outside of Manchester in Cheshire, the sister-run bakery creates gooey cookies, brookies and more – with huge brownie towers on offer which are perfect for celebrations.
-Orders yours via Instagram here.

 5. Feel Good Club

 New in town as Manchester’s first mental health and wellbeing cafe, Feel Good Club isn’t just a great place to grab a cuppa – but they also have a small apparel offering, which is feel-good vibes all round.
 The super cute designs are perfect for putting a smile on anyone’s face, and they’re sure to suit any style, too.
 Check out the range here.